jhrcook/statistical-rethinking/ch11_monsters-and-mixtures.md

           - these values are difficult to interpret as is, so they are investigated more below
   - compare the models by WAIC
+      - the model with interaction terms is sufficiently better than the other two, so we can safely proceed with just analyzing it and ignoring the other two

 <!-- end list -->